 – the name of the ship followed by the word CONTROL not more than three times;

-– the words THIS IS;
+– the words “THIS IS”;

 – the name of the ship followed by a single letter (ALFA, BRAVO, CHARLIE, etc.) indicating the sub-station.

+Editorial Note: No information could be obtained why the internal communication on board ship is limited to territorial waters.

-B. Frequency to Be Used for Calling and for Preparatory Signals
+B. Frequency to be used for calling and for preparatory signals

 B1.
-Bands Between 1 605 kHz and 4 000 kHz
+Bands between 1 605 kHz and 4 000 kHz

-§ 12.
-(1) A radiotelephone ship station calling a coast station should use for the call, in order of preference:
+§ 10.
+(1) A ship station calling a coast station should use for the call, in order of preference:

 a) a working frequency on which the coast station is keeping watch;